hyphanet/scripts/README.md

 ## Verifying Fred builds

-Currently the official builds are made using Debian Squeeze, and verify-build verifies only freenet.jar.
+Currently the official builds are made using Debian Wheezy, and verify-build verifies only freenet.jar.
 It does not verify freenet-ext, libraries, source archives, or installers. `lib-pyFreenet` is used for `fcpget` to fetch and verify the freenet.jar inserted into Freenet.

-Enable non-free repositories so that Oracle's Java package is available.
-Add `non-free` to the end of the main repository line.
-(Ex. `deb http://ftp.us.debian.org/debian squeeze main`.)
-Then `apt-get update` to apply those changes.
-Of course the following is just one way to do things.

-    # apt-get install git-core python sun-java6-jdk ant unzip
+    # apt-get install git-core python openjdk-6-jdk ant unzip
     $ git clone git://github.com/freenet/scripts.git
     $ git clone git://github.com/freenet/fred.git
     $ git clone git://github.com/freenet/lib-pyFreenet.git